layerssss/express-sexy-static/README.md

 ### Be sexy

-A few crafted <a id="themes">sexy themes<a> are shiped with SexyStatic.
+A few crafted <a id="themes">sexy themes</a> are shiped with SexyStatic.
 Try them and pick one.

     TODO list themes and previews